Urban sprawl: Examples and counterexamples

 According to the National Resources Inventory (NRI), about 44 e6acre of land in the United States was developed between 1982 and 2017.
 Presently, the NRI classifies approximately 100,000 more square kilometres (40,000 square miles) (an area approximately the size of Kentucky) as developed than the Census Bureau classifies as urban.
 The difference in the NRI classification is that it includes rural development, which by definition cannot be considered to be "urban" sprawl.
-Currently, according to the 2000 Census, approximately 2.6 percent of the U.S. land area is urban.
-Approximately 0.8 percent of the nation's land is in the 37 urbanized areas with more than 1,000,000 population.
-In 2002, these 37 urbanized areas supported around 40% of the total American population.
+According to the 2010 Census, approximately 3% of the U.S. land area is urban.
+As of 2010, 80.7% of the United States total population of 308,745,538 live within Urban areas.

 Nonetheless, some urban areas like Detroit have expanded geographically even while losing population.
 But it was not just urbanized areas in the U.S. that lost population and sprawled substantially.
 According to data in "Cities and Automobile Dependence" by Kenworthy and Laube (1999), urbanized area population losses occurred while there was an expansion of sprawl between 1970 and 1990 in Amsterdam, Netherlands; Brussels, Belgium; Copenhagen, Denmark; Frankfurt, Hamburg and Munich, Germany; and Zürich, Switzerland, albeit without the dismantling of infrastructure that occurred in the United States.

 Despite its urban sprawl and car culture, Los Angeles is the densest major built-up urban area in the United States.

 Despite its sprawl, Metropolitan Los Angeles is the densest major urban area (over 1,000,000 population) in the US, being denser than the New York urban area and the San Francisco urban area.
 Most of metropolitan Los Angeles is built at more uniform low to moderate density, leading to a much higher overall density for the entire region.
 This is in contrast to New York, San Francisco or Chicago which have compact, high-density cores surrounded by areas of very low-density suburban periphery, such as eastern Suffolk County in the New York metro area and Marin County in the San Francisco Bay Area.

 Some cases of sprawl challenge the definition of the term and what conditions are necessary for urban growth to be considered sprawl.
 Metropolitan regions such as Greater Mexico City, Delhi National Capital Region Beijing, and the Greater Tokyo Area are often regarded as sprawling despite being relatively dense and mixed use.